-- A.B., Kenyon College, summa cum laude with Highest Honors in Biology, 1996
+A.B., Kenyon College, summa cum laude with Highest Honors in

-I am interested in the ecology, evolution, and conservation of north temperate and neotropical vertebrates, especially in relation to issues of human-induced habitat degradation and restoration.
-I realize that the designation "vertebrates" is exceedingly broad, but it reflects my experiences working with diverse taxa including fishes, birds, and mammals.
-I prefer not concentrate on a particular group of organisms, but on a common theme: how species' ecological characteristics and the movements of individuals influence population level responses to landscape alteration or management actions.
+I am interested in the ecology, evolution, and conservation of north temperate and neotropical animals, especially in relation to issues of human-induced habitat degradation and restoration.
+I prefer not focus on a particular group of organisms, but on a common theme: how species' ecological characteristics and the movements of individuals influence population and community level responses to habitat alteration and/or management actions.

-Other areas of interest include population and community ecology, endangered species conservation, international conservation, marine protected areas, ecological economics, and environmental policy.
+Other areas of interest include population and community ecology, prairie ecology and restoration, insect ecology and conservation, endangered species conservation, aquatic ecology and conservation, international conservation, ecological economics, and environmental policy.

-- Myers, M.C., J. Wagner, and C. Vaughan.
+Myers, M.C., J. Wagner, and C. Vaughan.
 2011.
 Long-term comparison of the fish community in a Costa Rican rocky shore marine reserve.
-Revista de Biología Tropical/International Journal of Tropical Ecology and Conservation 59(1):233-246
+Revista de Biología Tropical/International Journal of Tropical Biology and Conservation 59(1):233-246

 Myers, M.C. and C. Vaughan.
 2004.
 Movement and behavior of scarlet macaws (Ara macao) during the post-fledging dependence period: implications for in situ versus ex situ management.
 Biological Conservation 118:411-420